KroniK907/URL-Cycle-Auto-Scroll/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

+The GNU GPL is a free, copyleft license for software and other kinds of works.
+For more information about the GNU GPL, visit [https://www.gnu.org/licenses/gpl-3.0.html](https://www.gnu.org/licenses/gpl-3.0.html).